Chapter 11 Bankruptcy Reorganization Plan

 Once the period of exclusivity expires, creditors may submit their own proposed reorganization plans.
 If the bankruptcy court finds that a creditor’s plan better meets the statutory requirements for reorganization, the court may approve one of those plans instead of the debtor’s proposal.

 What Are the Elements of a Reorganization Plan?

 A Chapter 11 reorganization plan is required to cover several elements, including:

 - A classification of all claims and debts.
 Typical classifications include: secured creditors (debts backed by collateral), priority unsecured creditors (debts not backed by collateral that will be paid first), general unsecured creditors (debts that will be paid after priority unsecured creditors), and equity holders (those who hold an ownership interest in the company).
 Claims must be “substantially similar” to be properly classified together.

 - A description of how each class of creditor will be treated.
 Specifically, this spells out how each class will be compensated under the plan.

-- Other provisions that facilitate the settlement of claims, including rejecting lease agreements, assigning contracts, liquidating assets, undoing transfer eligible for avoidance under the Bankruptcy Code, or modifying secured creditors’ rights to payment or surrender of collateral.
+- Other provisions that facilitate the settlement of claims, include rejecting lease agreements, assigning contracts, liquidating assets, undoing transfers eligible for avoidance under the Bankruptcy Code, or modifying secured creditors’ rights to payment or surrender of collateral.